itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 <img src="../../assets/images/Tenant_id.png" width="500"/>

 2. Create a API Token.

-Log in to your Dynatrace tenant and go to Settings > Integration > Dynatrace API.
-Then, create anew API token with the following permissions
+Log in to your Dynatrace tenant and go to **Settings > Integration > Dynatrace API**.
+Then, create a new API token with the following permissions

 	- [API Authentication](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/basics/dynatrace-api-authentication/)